 (v) answering common how-to questions and direction to appropriate support documentation.

-We will provide you with Technical Support in accordance with any Service Levels specified in your Order Form.
-This Policy applies to any production environments of Service, unless otherwise stated
+We will provide you with Technical Support in accordance with any Service Levels specified in an Order Form.

-“Bug” means any an issue experienced when software doesn’t do what was intended.
+"Bug" means any issue experienced when software doesn’t do what was intended.

 "Defect" means a failure of a Service or Deliverable to comply with the specifications and requirements for that Service or Deliverable set out in the Contract.

-“End User” means any person who access or uses any webpage which you publish or otherwise make publicly available using the Services.
+"End User" means any person who accesses or uses any webpage which you publish or otherwise make publicly available using the Services.